Romacoding/ostash.dev/content/posts/2021-06-18-clojure-metadata.md

 (meta (with-meta m-data {:doc "Test"})) => {:doc "Test"}
 ```

-In Clojure we can define some custom properties that will be saved in object metadata.
-For example, if we want to make global Var `xx` private(not accessible outside of the current namespace) we can add `^:private` in the form definition(^ is the metadata marker).
+In Clojure we can define some custom properties that will be saved in object's metadata.
+For example, if we want to make global Var `xx` private (not accessible outside of the current namespace) we can add `^:private` in the form definition (^ is the metadata marker).
 Now Var `xx` has a metadata property :private with a value of `true`.
 ```clojure
 (def ^:private xx 0) => #'user/xx
 (meta #'xx) => 	{:private true,